-Any regular, ongoing program of internships must be approved by the Academic Affairs Committee and the Faculty at large.
-No student may receive more than three hours of academic credit for an internship.
+A work-related internship that must be at least 140 hours.
+At the end of the internship, the student will receive a grade of either Pass or Fail based on the written recommendation of the internship supervisor.
+To qualify, a student must be in good standing academically at the time of application.
+A student may complete no more than 3 professional internship courses during the student's tenure at Hampden-Sydney College.
 490. Directed Reading (1, 2, or 3 hours).
-Reading related to a particular course or topic in which the student is interested, the reading to be done under the supervision of a faculty member who assists in designing the student's program
+Reading related to a particular course or topic in which the student is interested, the reading to be done under the supervision of a faculty member who assists in designing the student's program.